15 follow-up email templates that get replies

 I wanted to check in about the [project/service] proposal I sent over last week.
 I'm excited about the opportunity to work together on [specific project outcome].

-I have some initial ideas brewing about [specific aspect of their project] and I'm eager to dive in.
+I've got some initial ideas brewing about [specific aspect of their project] and I'm eager to dive in.
 Do you have any questions about the proposal, or is there anything else you need from me to move forward?

 I've blocked out time in my calendar for [project start timeframe] and would love to kick things off soon.